-Iron all the way around the bottom edge, removing your pins as you go.
+Iron around the bottom edge, removing your pins as you go.
 Repeat with the other leg.
 If you are worried about making mistakes, this would be another good time to try the pants on again and take a second look in the mirror.
 The hem can always be re-measured and ironed again before you sew.
 Replace your pins to hold everything steady while you sew.

 06 of 07

 You should have selected a color of thread that matches or comes close to the original thread used on the pants.
 It is a good idea to use a piece of thread that is about three feet in length.
 You can always re-thread if you run out, but you won’t want a string that is too long to manage.
 Thread a medium-sized needle.
 Begin stitching a straight stitch 1/8 inch from the top of the hem and go all the way around.
 Do not sew around the bottom of the hem.

 Load your bobbin and top spool with the same color of thread.
 The thread should come close or match the original thread used on the pants.
 Set your machine for a small to medium straight stitch.
 Begin stitching 1/8 inch from the top of the hem and go all the way around.
 Be sure to tie off all thread ends on the inside of the pants.